 You Will Learn

-- The 5 key components of a data strategy
+- The key components of an enterprise data strategy

 - Aligning the strategy with your company’s goals and priorities

 - Discussing the key tactical enablers that can elevate the visibility of a data strategy initiative